MontaVista-OpenSourceTechnology/meta-agl-devel/meta-uhmi/README.md

 Here's an example of such a JSON configuration named `app.json`:
 ```
 {
   "format_v1": {
-        "command_type" : "remote_virtio_gpu",
+    "command_type": "remote_virtio_gpu",
-        "appli_name" : "weston-simple-egl",
+    "appli_name": "glmark2-es2-wayland",
-        "sender" : {
+    "sender": {
-            "launcher" : "agl-host0",
+      "launcher": "agl-host0",
-            "command" : "/usr/bin/ucl-virtio-gpu-wl-send",
+      "command": "ucl-virtio-gpu-wl-send",
-            "frontend_params" : {
+      "frontend_params": {
-                "scanout_x" : 0,
+        "scanout_x": 0,
-                "scanout_y" : 0,
+        "scanout_y": 0,
-                "scanout_w" : 1920,
+        "scanout_w": 1920,
-                "scanout_h" : 1080,
-                "server_port" : 33445
+        "scanout_h": 1080
       },
-            "appli" : "/usr/bin/weston-simple-egl -s 1920x1080",
-            "env" : "LD_LIBRARY_PATH=/usr/lib/mesa-virtio"
+      "appli": "/usr/bin/glmark2-es2-wayland --fullscreen"
     },
-        "receivers" : [
+    "receivers": [
       {
-                "launcher" : "agl-host0",
+        "launcher": "agl-host0",
-                "command" : "/usr/bin/ucl-virtio-gpu-wl-recv",
-                "backend_params" : {
+        "backend_params": {
-                    "ivi_surface_id" : 101000,
-                    "scanout_x" : 0,
-                    "scanout_y" : 0,
-                    "scanout_w" : 1920,
-                    "scanout_h" : 1080,
-                    "listen_port" : 33445,
-                    "initial_screen_color" : "0x33333333"
+          "listen_port": 36000
+        }
       },
-                "env" : "XDG_RUNTIME_DIR=/run/user/200 WAYLAND_DISPLAY=wayland-1"
-            },
       {
-                "launcher" : "agl-host1",
+        "launcher": "agl-host1",
-                "command" : "/usr/bin/ucl-virtio-gpu-wl-recv",
-                "backend_params" : {
+        "backend_params": {
-                    "ivi_surface_id" : 101000,
-                    "scanout_x" : 0,
-                    "scanout_y" : 0,
-                    "scanout_w" : 1920,
-                    "scanout_h" : 1080,
-                    "listen_port" : 33445,
-                    "initial_screen_color" : "0x33333333"
-                },
-                "env" : "XDG_RUNTIME_DIR=/run/user/200 WAYLAND_DISPLAY=wayland-1"
+          "listen_port": 36001
         }
+      }
     ]
   }
 }
 ```

-In this example, the application weston-simple-egl is configured to launch on the sender node `agl-host0` and display its output on the receiver nodes `agl-host0` and `agl-host1`.
-The `scanout_x`, `scanout_y`, `scanout_w`, `scanout_h` parameters define the size of the window, while `server_port` and `listen_port` ensure the communication between sender and receivers.
+In this example, the application glmark2-es2-wayland is configured to launch on the sender node `agl-host0` and render it on the receiver nodes `agl-host0` and `agl-host1`.
+The `scanout_x`, `scanout_y`, `scanout_w`, `scanout_h` parameters define the size of the window.

-### Launching the Application
+### Launching the Application using UCL Client API

-Once the JSON configuration file is ready, you can execute the application across the distributed system by piping the JSON content to the `ucl-distrib-com` command along with the path to the `virtual-screen-def.json` file:
+Once the JSON configuration file is ready, you can execute the application across the distributed system by piping the JSON content to the UCL Client API:
 ```
-cat app.json | ucl-distrib-com /etc/uhmi-framework/virtual-screen-def.json
+ucl-api-comm -c run_command <path to app.json>
 ```

 This command will read the configuration and initiate the application launch process, distributing the workload as defined in the JSON file.

 Please ensure that the JSON configuration file you create (`app.json` in the example) is correctly formatted and contains the appropriate parameters for your specific use case.

-**Note**: Please be aware that when using ivi-shell, applications will not be displayed unless layout configuration is specified as described later in this document.
-If you wish to display applications without specific layout configuration, you should run weston with desktop-shell.
-This distinction is crucial to ensure that your applications are visible in your chosen environment.
+**Note**: To check other options for ucl-api-comm, please use the -h option.

 ## How to use ULA (Unified Layout) Framework